The Ascension of Jesus

 Is Jesus’ ascension spoken of in the Old Testament?

 There are a number of such passages.
-We know this because the New Testament authors will reference these verses as pointing to Jesus’ ascension.
+We know this because the New Testament authors reference these verses as pointing to Jesus’ ascension.
 The first is Psalm 2.

 Where does Psalm 2 point to Jesus’ ascension?